-Prior to joining the faculty, Professor Friedman was a visiting assistant professor in the Willamette Clinical Law Program.
-Before arriving at Willamette, Professor Friedman was a management consultant for Monitor Group, a global strategy consultancy founded by professors from Harvard Business School.
+Before joining the Willamette faculty in 2008, Professor Friedman was a management consultant for Monitor Group, a global strategy consultancy founded by professors from Harvard Business School.

 Professor Friedman has served as the Secretary of his Yale College class, on the executive committee of Yale Law School Association and is active with the alumni schools committee of the Yale Alumni Association of Oregon.

 He is a member of the Oregon and New York state bars.

 - Reconsidering Fictitious Pricing, 100 Minn.
 L. Rev. _ (2015) (forthcoming).

 - Public Health and the Limits of Paternalism, 46 Conn.
 L. Rev. 1687 (2014) (solicited lead commentary article).